Mental Health Supports in UCD

 - Support to develop academic and wellbeing skills

-To access these supports, you must submit documentation as outlined on our Evidence of a Disability Form and attend a Needs Assessment meeting.
+To access these supports, you must submit documentation as outlined on our UCD Evidence of Disability Form and attend a Needs Assessment meeting.

 Temporary Exam Supports